Azure/AML-Kubernetes/docs/troubleshooting.md

 helm history -n azureml --debug <extension-name>
 ```
 ### 2. Do health check for extension
 If the installation fails, you can use the built-in health check job to make a comprehensive check on the extension, and the check will also produce a report.
 This report can facilitate us to better locate the problem.
 We recommend that you send us these reports when you need our help to solve the installation problems.
-The report is saved in configmap named "amlarc-healthcheck" under azureml namespace.
+The report is saved in configmap named "arcml-healthcheck" under azureml namespace.
 ```bash
 # trigger the built-in test to generate a health report of the extension
 helm test -n azureml <extension-name> --logs